What is the Patient Design Studio?

 #1.
 Tell us about your project

 #2.
-Prepare for the meeting
+Prepare for the planning meeting

 #3.
-Prepare for the session
+Together, we’ll prepare for the survey and session

 #4.
-Attend the session
+Review survey results and attend the session

 Great sessions happen when both patients and improvers feel heard.
 Active listening and open communication goes a long way.